Player's Guide Index

 Using the Default Setting

-If you do use The Illumination as your Setting, remember that any World Events which occur only effect *your* version of this Setting, and not any other Worlds which also use the default Setting.
+If you do use The Illumination as your Setting, remember that any World Events which occur only effect *your* version of this Setting, and not any other Playgroups which also use the default Setting.

 Culture and Society